fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 - setAsync function takes in key and value, using the key to store the value.

-- getAsync function takes in key and returns the value in a promise.
+- getAsync function takes in a key and returns the value in a promise.

 Implement a todo counter that saves the number of created todos to Redis:

 - Step 1: Whenever a request is sent to add a todo, increment the counter by one.
-- Step 2: Create a GET /statistics endpoint where you can ask the usage metadata.
+- Step 2: Create a GET /statistics endpoint where you can ask for the usage metadata.
 The format should be the following JSON:

 ```json
 {